 - 1.6 In recent years, there has been serious local concern about the nature of some development, particularly where it fails to reflect the character of the area.
 This has adversely affected the local environment and placed significant pressure on infrastructure and public services. - 1.7 This Plan provides an opportunity for local residents to influence the future type of development and where within our neighbourhood it takes place.
-It also encourages good quality design and the delivery of housing and related infrastructure to support our local community.
+It also encourages

-1.8 The emerging Local Plan identifies two large development sites, St Albans East Broad Location within the Parish and St. Albans North Broad Location immediately adjacent to the Parish.
-Those sites should satisfy the housing requirement for the Parish.
+- good quality design and the delivery of housing and related infrastructure to support our local community. - 1.8 The withdrawn Local Plan identified two large development sites, East St Albans Broad Location within the Parish and North St. Albans Broad Location immediately adjacent to the Parish.
+The Plan assumes those sites proceed satisfying the housing requirement for the Parish.
 As a result, the Plan does not allocate any further sites for housing development.